Jennifer

 Canada

 She obtained her BSc(Pharm) from Dalhousie, a hospital pharmacy residency from University of Toronto and her Doctor of Pharmacy (PharmD) from University of Toronto in 2007.
-More recently, she has returned to complete a PhD at Institute of Health Policy, Management, and Evaluation here at University of Toronto.
-Her research is looking at how the role of the pharmacist is negotiated in primary care teams.
+She has worked across all types of pharmacy settings including primary care, ambulatory, and hospital.

 Selected Publications